tmwnwes/333Arcade/ForCodeReviewers.md

 ##### Consider this a pass if all games launch and the pattern of Launcher -> game -> game prints holds for each launch.
 "DONE" will be printed upon cmpletion of this test

+##### Just state in the review portion of the milestone 4 that this set of tests passed if the above critera was met

 #### Note that mac users may be required to grant permissions for cmu graphics to run at all (via allowing all developers apps to run), as well as grant control permissions to vscode or terminal to allow pyautogui to actually control the mouse and keyboard.
 These options will pop up on mac with Apple's instructions and you should follow those instructions.

 ## MANUAL GUI TESTS

 #### Each Game will have files called GameName.py, GameNameTestOnly.py, and GameNameUserTests.py It is imperative that you run the gameNameTestsOnly.py file.
 It will launch the UserTests file on its own and you will interact with both windows after they open.
 For example, There will be Asteroids.py, AsteroidsTestOnly.py and AsteroidsUserTests.py and you should run AsteroidsTestOnly.py to conduct these tests.
 Instructions are pre loaded into each UserTests file and as long as you follow the instructions, the tests are straightforward.
 The results will be compiled in a text file for each game in the TESTSRESULTS folder.
 Submit that folder for Milestone 4 after conducting all tests.

+#### This means you should run these files for manual gui tests:

+AsteroidsTestOnly.py
+ColorGameTestOnly.py
+FireworksTestOnly.py
+FlappyBatTestOnly.py
+HangmanTestOnly.py
+MinesweeperTestOnly.py
+MissileCommandTestOnly.py
+SimonTestOnly.py
+SubGameTestOnly.py

+Then submit the entire TESTSRESULTS folder